Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 15 --critical-temperature CRIT_TEMPERATURE
+                        CRIT threshold in degrees Celsius.
+Off by default, because a healthy operating temperature depends on the enclosure model and on where the array stands.
+                        Example: `--critical-temperature=50`
-Default: 15 --device-id DEVICE_ID
+  --device-id DEVICE_ID
                         Huawei OceanStor Dorado API device ID.
   --insecure            This option explicitly allows insecure SSL